TrilonIO/aspnetcore-angular-universal/README.md

 This is meant to be an advanced starter, feature-rich, and include many real-world examples and libraries needed in todays Single Page Applications (SPAs).

+Currently in Beta - some improvements & functionality to come, 1.0 version will be released very shortly.

 ---

 # Table of Contents